 Though Rwanda is a small country, it still emerges among the most beautiful countries in the world.
 The thousand hills, orderly and exciting capital, first rate views and the vast ecosystems all just make this small country tamely exclusive.
 Lake Ihema is the largest lake in Akagera National Park.

-Being famously known for its huge numbers of endangered mountain gorillas that reside in the north-west based Volcanoes National park, Rwanda is also home to amazing wildlife and primate safaris in Akagera and Nyungwe National park respectively.
+Being famously known for its huge numbers of endangered mountain gorillas that reside in the north-west based Volcanoes National Park, Rwanda is also home to amazing wildlife and primate safaris in Akagera and Nyungwe National park respectively.

 The country proudly homes a series of mountains of the Virunga ranges, the Bisoke Mountain, Karisimbi Mountain, Muhabura Mountain and several others all presenting incredible hiking safaris.